minaJEY/webcam-emotion-detection/README.md

 # webcam-emotion-detection
-This is a student project
+This is a student project based on Facial Expression Recognition :)